kamena/DX-localhost/readme.txt

 == Description ==

-Display a notice when working on a localhost site clone.
+Display a notice when working on a localhost site on staging environment, based on your settings and adjustments

 Activate the plugin and see a yellow notice bar indicating that you're working on localhost.